-The Division of Energy, Housing and Community Resources will meet with the Wisconsin Housing and Economic Development Authority (WHEDA), the administrator of the Low-Income Housing Tax Credits and Pre-PY 24 Housing Trust Fund resources to coordinate affordable housing resources.
-Members of WHEDA's staff provide advice to DEHCR's Rental Housing Development (RHD) program.
+The Division of Energy, Housing and Community Resources will meet with the Wisconsin Housing and Economic Development Authority (WHEDA), the administrator of the Low-Income Housing Tax Credits

 All Economic Development Revolving Loan Fund Accounts that were originally capitalized with payments of loans made from CDBG grant funds awarded prior to January 1, 1992 by the State of Wisconsin and have not received a subsequent award from January 1, 1992 to present from the State of Wisconsin are not subject to CDBG-CLOSE.
 These funds qualify under the program income reporting guidelines as defined in CPD Notice 04-11.